unfoldedcircle/integration-python-library/CONTRIBUTING.md

 3. Make sure your changes follow the project's code style and the lints pass described in [Code Style](docs/code_guidelines.md).

 4. Push to your fork.
+   Do not include any project configuration changes in the `.idea` folder!
+If you are also using an IntelliJ product, chances are that you're using a different IDE, version or other settings, which can cause issues.
+   For example, between IntelliJ Ultimate and PyCharm.

 5. Submit a pull request.

 At this point we will review the PR and give constructive feedback.
 This is a time for discussion and improvements, and making the necessary changes will be required before we can merge the contribution.
+Furthermore, all the automated checks must pass, otherwise the pull request will not be merged.

 ### Feedback :speech_balloon: